Lixkote/DirectStart/README.md

 - Windows 11 (With ExplorerPatcher, RetroBar, or StartAllBack)

 Might be supported in the future:
-- Windows 7
+- Windows 7 SP1
-- Windows 8
-- Windows Vista
+- Windows Vista (with Extended Kernel)

 ## Screenshots: